open/close all folders

 - Alluded to for laughs on German late night show TV Total when an audiobook narrated by band Scooter's H.P.
 Baxxter, in which machines were mentioned, was suggested by host Stefan Raab to be a Fake-Out Opening into a regular techno piece.

 - On Quantum Leap, the teaser for "Moments to Live" has Sam as a surgeon whose patient is dying.
 The patient's husband shoves Sam to the wall and says, "You killed her."
 When we return from the titles, we learn that Sam has leaped into an actor who plays a surgeon on a soap opera.
 He also leaped into Al's dream at the beginning of "A Leap for Lisa".

 - The cold openings of Bones: usually have two unsuspecting individuals doing something totally unrelated to murder—a girl interviewing for a job at a summer camp, two teens about to have a lesbian experience, a man explaining to a teenager the importance of leftover fast-food oil—before they inadvertently discover the body.
 Cue screaming.

-- This is also how Law & Order episodes tend to start; some people going about their business, dramatic music starts playing, we pan over to a body they just found, then cut to the police arriving on the scene.
+- Law & Order episodes tend to start with some people going about their business, dramatic music starts playing, we pan over to a body they just found, then cut to the police arriving on the scene.

-- The season 13 episode 17 of CSI: Crime Scene Investigation opens with what looks like the assistant coroner David Phillips having finally snapped and going to murder his wife with a knife... only to reveal that he's just using the knife to cut the price tag from a new shirt.
+- The season 13 episode 17 of CSI opens with what looks like the assistant coroner David Phillips having finally snapped and going to murder his wife with a knife... only to reveal that he's just using the knife to cut the price tag from a new shirt.

 - Mockingbird Lane was an updated version of The Munsters — so the silhouetted figure with the square head must be the new Herman, right?
 Yeah, but when the lights come up, he looks like an ordinary guy (Jerry O'Connell).
 The "square head" was a lighting fixture behind him.